-\cite{Minderer2021} studied recent state-of-the-art vision models that include vision transformer~\cite{dosovitskiyimage} and MLP-mixer~\cite{tolstikhin2021mlp}.
+Minderer et al.~\citeyear{Minderer2021} studied recent state-of-the-art vision models that include vision transformer~\cite{dosovitskiyimage} and MLP-mixer~\cite{tolstikhin2021mlp}.
 They found out that the model size and amount of pre-training in the recent model generation could not fully explain the observed decay of calibration with distribution shift or model size in the prior model generation.
 They also discussed the correlation between in-distribution and out-of-distribution (OOD) calibration.
-They pointed out that the models with better in-distribution calibration also gave better calibration on OOD benchmarks. \cite{levine2023enabling} studied the calibration of CLIP~\cite{radford2021learning} as a zero-shot inference model and found that CLIP is miscalibrated in zero-shot settings.They showed effectiveness of learning a temperature on an auxiliary task and applying it to inference regardless of prompt or datasets.
+They pointed out that the models with better in-distribution calibration also gave better calibration on OOD benchmarks.
+LeVine et al.~\citeyear{levine2023enabling} studied the calibration of CLIP~\cite{radford2021learning} as a zero-shot inference model and found that CLIP is miscalibrated in zero-shot settings.They showed effectiveness of learning a temperature on an auxiliary task and applying it to inference regardless of prompt or datasets.

-\subsubsection{Large Language Models (LLMs)}
+\subsection{Large Language Models (LLMs)}

+Pre-trained LLMs like GPT-3 and its successors exhibit strong generalization across diverse tasks through in-context learning (ICL).
+However, their confidence estimates are often poorly aligned with actual correctness, especially in few-shot and zero-shot settings.
+Unlike traditional supervised models, LLMs are typically used in prompt-based or API-only scenarios where internal logits are not directly accessible, making black-box calibration a key research challenge.
+This has motivated a growing body of work aimed at reducing overconfidence, mitigating bias, and improving the reliability of LLM predictions across task types and domains.

-The LLMs and prompting engineering have become an efficient learning paradigm and can perform numerous natural language tasks without or with only few examples.
-However, the outcome of this learning paradigm can be unstable and introduces bias with various prompt templates and training examples~\cite{zhao2021calibrate}.
-The introduced biases include majority label bias, recency bias and token bias.
-To mitigate this bias, \cite{zhao2021calibrate} proposed \textit{contextual calibration} procedure to improve the predictive power of GPT-3 on few-shot learning tasks with a context-free input such as "N/A".
-The contextual calibration is performed by using vector scaling~\cite{guo2017calibration}.
+The outcome of prompting-based learning can be unstable and introduce biases through prompt format and example selection~\cite{zhao2021calibrate}.
+The introduced biases include majority label bias, recency bias, and token bias.
+To mitigate this, \cite{zhao2021calibrate} proposed \textit{contextual calibration}, which improves the predictive power of GPT-3 in few-shot settings by estimating bias using a context-free input such as "N/A", and then applying vector scaling~\cite{guo2017calibration}:

 where $W$ is a diagonal matrix.